 Boston, with its historic neighborhoods and prestigious universities, is not immune to having sex offenders live in its boundaries.
 In fact, 193 registered sex offenders were living in Boston as of November 2018.
 The ratio of residents to sex offenders is 3,486 to 1.
-What follows are the neighborhoods with the most residents on the sex offender list.
+Below you can see the neighborhoods with the most residents on the sex offender list.

-Quincy is the community that seems to have the most sex offenders in comparison with other Boston neighborhoods.
-Twelve say they live in the neighborhood, and six registered as working there.
-It is not clear if the six working in the community are included in the twelve who are living there.
+In comparison to other Boston neighborhoods, Quincy is the community that seems to have the most sex offenders.
+Twelve registered sex offenders live in the neighborhood while six are also registered as working there.
+However, it is unclear if the six working in the community are included in the twelve who are living there.

-Different towns and neighborhoods surrounding Boston react to sex offenders differently.
+With large numbers of offenders, Boston has begun to take precautions.
 Pembroke, Rockland, and Weymouth have enacted ordinances to bar level three sex offenders from living within 1,500 feet of a school, daycare, park, or recreation facility.
 Quincy, Plymouth, and Hull are considering similar actions.

 Massachusetts classifies sex offenders by levels.
-Level three offenders are those who have been convicted and are considered as likely to commit future sex crimes.
-The names, addresses, and physical descriptions of level three sex offenders can be found online.
-You can also see a photo of each as well as a list of their convictions.
+Level three offenders are those who have been convicted and are considered likely to commit future sex crimes.
+You can find the names, addresses, and physical descriptions of level three sex offenders online and can access photos and a lists of convictions for each offender.

-Level two sex offenders are considered a moderate risk to offend again.
-Information regarding these individuals is public but must be obtained from local police departments.
-The public can have access to this information, but you first must fill out a form and verify that you want this information to protect a child.
+The state considers level two sex offenders a moderate risk to offend again.
+However, only local police departments have access to their information.
+The public can have access to this information, but first must fill out a form and verify intent to protect a child.

 Like other locations, if you live in Massachusetts and fail to register as a sex offender, you could be in a lot of trouble.
 Failing to disclose is a criminal charge.
-You can also be charged if you fail to verify your registration by your specific deadline.
+The state will charge you if you fail to verify your registration by your specific deadline and you must give notice when your address, school attendance, or job changes .
 It is also illegal for sex offenders to give false information.
-Sex offenders also must give notice when their address, school attendance, or job changes.

-Even if your information may not be made public if you are a level one or two sex offender, you still need to provide your information to the municipality where you live.
+Level one and two sex offenders are required to provide information about where they live even though it may not be made public.
 You must update your registry if you have any secondary addresses in the state, are moving to the state, are working in Massachusetts, or live out of state but attend school in Massachusetts.
 You also need to tell the local authorities if you become homeless in their area.